Virtus AllianzGI Convertible & Income Fund (NYSE:NCV) Announces Monthly Dividend of $0.04

-Virtus AllianzGI Convertible & Income Fund (NYSE:NCV – Get Rating) declared a monthly dividend on Wednesday, March 9th, Wall Street Journal reports.
-Shareholders of record on Monday, April 11th will be paid a dividend of 0.0425 per share by the investment management company on Monday, May 2nd.
-This represents a $0.51 dividend on an annualized basis and a yield of 10.67%.
-The ex-dividend date of this dividend is Friday, April 8th.
+Virtus AllianzGI Convertible & Income Fund (NYSE:NCV – Get Rating) announced a monthly dividend on Wednesday, March 9th, Wall Street Journal reports.
+Shareholders of record on Thursday, May 12th will be given a dividend of 0.0425 per share by the investment management company on Wednesday, June 1st.
+This represents a $0.51 annualized dividend and a dividend yield of 10.67%.
+The ex-dividend date of this dividend is Wednesday, May 11th.

 Virtus AllianzGI Convertible & Income Fund has decreased its dividend payment by 13.2% over the last three years and has raised its dividend every year for the last 1 years.

-A number of institutional investors and hedge funds have recently bought and sold shares of NCV.
-Millennium Management LLC purchased a new position in shares of Virtus AllianzGI Convertible & Income Fund during the 3rd quarter valued at about $109,000.
-Invesco Ltd. acquired a new stake in Virtus AllianzGI Convertible & Income Fund during the second quarter worth about $134,000.
-NewEdge Advisors LLC acquired a new stake in Virtus AllianzGI Convertible & Income Fund during the fourth quarter worth about $663,000.
-Parametric Portfolio Associates LLC raised its position in Virtus AllianzGI Convertible & Income Fund by 185.6% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 183,863 shares of the investment management company’s stock valued at $1,072,000 after acquiring an additional 119,488 shares in the last quarter.
-Finally, LPL Financial LLC lifted its holdings in Virtus AllianzGI Convertible & Income Fund by 1.0% in the fourth quarter.
-LPL Financial LLC now owns 600,775 shares of the investment management company’s stock valued at $3,503,000 after acquiring an additional 5,830 shares during the period.
+Several institutional investors have recently made changes to their positions in NCV.
+Invesco Ltd. purchased a new position in shares of Virtus AllianzGI Convertible & Income Fund in the 2nd quarter valued at approximately $134,000.
+Morgan Stanley increased its holdings in Virtus AllianzGI Convertible & Income Fund by 4.6% in the 3rd quarter.
+Morgan Stanley now owns 1,297,668 shares of the investment management company’s stock worth $7,734,000 after buying an additional 57,626 shares during the period.
+Millennium Management LLC acquired a new position in Virtus AllianzGI Convertible & Income Fund in the 3rd quarter worth approximately $109,000.
+LPL Financial LLC increased its holdings in Virtus AllianzGI Convertible & Income Fund by 1.0% in the 4th quarter.
+LPL Financial LLC now owns 600,775 shares of the investment management company’s stock worth $3,503,000 after buying an additional 5,830 shares during the period.
+Finally, Parametric Portfolio Associates LLC increased its holdings in Virtus AllianzGI Convertible & Income Fund by 185.6% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 183,863 shares of the investment management company’s stock worth $1,072,000 after buying an additional 119,488 shares during the period.

 AllianzGI Convertible & Income Fund is diversified, closed-end fund, which seeks to provide total return through a combination of capital appreciation and current income.
 It invests in a portfolio of domestic convertible securities and non-convertible high yield bonds rated below investment grade.
 The company was founded on January 17, 2003 and is headquartered in New York, NY.